Iron Behind the Velvet - Chapter 13

 The sapphire shaft, which is truth.”
 2

-Together, they sat watching the candles burn low, her hand gentle on Father’s arm.
-They said little, and when she stirred and rose, when she leaned in to kiss Father’s brow, she was sure he slept.
+Together they watched the candles burn low, her hand gentle on Father’s arm.
+Little was said ... or needed to be ... and when she stirred and rose, when she leaned in to kiss his temple ...

-“I could, indeed.”
-Father hesitated.
+“I could, yes.”
+Father picked up his pen, toyed with it.
 “There’s some ... news from the work sites.
 I shouldn’t keep it from you ...”
-At her sharp intake of breath, Father hastened to continue.
-“Oh, dear!
-Don’t worry ...
-I didn’t meant to frighten you.
-There was a ... scare .. .but it turned out to be nothing.
+At her sharp intake of breath, Father rushed on.
+“Oh, please don’t worry.
+I didn’t mean to frighten you.
+There was a ... scare ... but it was nothing.
 Only teenagers, urban spelunkers, Pascal calls them.”

 “Did Vincent ... ”